codecov/sourcegraph-codecov/README.md

 #### File decorations

-Enable file decorations in user, organization or global settings.
+Enable file decorations in user, organization or global settings to see coverage status of files and directories in the file tree and on directory pages.

 ```jsonc
 {